 Travis informs the group that Ray Rogers is going to teach them how to boycott.
 Carol asks what a boycott is.
 Both Amy and Travis try to explain what a boycott is but they are talking over each other.
 Carol asks if they will have to move if they boycott Austin but Amy assures her that they will not be moving because they like Hormel.
 Travis points out that his family likes Hormel as well; they just want to make it good again.
 Things begin to escalate with Travis, Amy, and Jude talking over each other.
 Amy points out that if the P-9 goes on strike, all of their parents might lose their job and then everyone loses.
-Additionally, she reminds Travis that if the strike happens, he won’t be able to work at Hormel and save money for their move to Paris.
-Travis retorts that if she feels that strongly about it, she should talk to her father.
+Additionally, she reminds Travis that if the strike happens, he won’t be able to work at Hormel and save money for their move out of Austin.
 Inside, it is announced that P-9 is officially striking against Hormel.
 We hear the adults chant from inside the auditorium while the kids stand outside, lost.

-During intermission, actual news footage from the strike is played onstage.
+During intermission, actual news footage from the strike is heard.

 It’s 1985.
+The kids are dancing together when they are interrupted by the adults who separate them into sides.
 The P-9 families stand together in their protest garb.
 The Bolton’s stand together in Hormel shirts.
 The pickets have begun.
 All students are one year older.
 Amy celebrates being a senior while Travis celebrates graduation.
 Amy reminds him that it is time to get a job to save money while his family encourages him to join the pickets.
 Travis assures Amy that if he joins the strike now, he will make even more money when they win.
 It’s unseasonably cold for October.
 The labs are shut down.
 The offices are open but are surrounded by shouting protesters.
 Amy tries to change the tone of the narration by mentioning how the hall is across from TenderMade where there are the best fries in town.
 Trig criticizes their use of Hormel’s hotdogs.
 Scott protests that it doesn’t matter where the pig came from and Rosa insists that he should not bring up his animal rights stuff; he should be proud of his father’s work.
 We learn there have been fights at school between the P-9 and Hormel kids.
 The adults argue about who’s kid started the fight.
-Jude’s locker got graffitied.
+Jude storms off.

 Amy arrives at Scott’s house.
-Scott is home reading about how astronauts poop in space.
+Scott is writing a letter to NASA asking them to take him on the next space shuttle.
 Amy asks if his parents are home.
 They are both at the P-9 hall… again.
-Amy asks if she could go with him to the P-9 hall sometime but Scott declines.
-It is revealed that Amy is jealous of Scott’s ability to join his parents in the fight when she is not able to.
-Scott argues that if the strike is impacting the family, the family should be involved.
 Amy asks if Scott would be willing to give his mom a message from her but makes Scott promise not to tell her mom and dad that she was here.
 Scott becomes suspicious of her intentions and asks why she came.
 Amy tries to cover everything up by saying she just came by to visit friends but Scott knows that is a lie since she is 4 years older than him and one of the most popular girls in school.
 Plus, their parents hate each other.
 Things become heated as they argue about which side of the strike is right.
 Amy says that the union is making her dad’s life “H-E-Double Hockey Sticks.”
-Eventually, Amy is able to calm down and explains her frustration that she had to switch to Pacelli Catholic School because she was being bullied at Austin High School, she can’t be on the cheer team, and they can’t go to church anymore.
-Amy whines about having nothing after the strike which hits a nerve with Scott since she has two cars and a boat and Scotts family has a hard time making ends meet.
-Amy tries to clarify that she is being driven out of her own town and told they don’t belong.
-Scott does not have sympathy for her since his family is Mexican-American and is constantly being told they don’t belong.
-Amy apologizes and confesses to Scott that the reason she came over was to tell his mom that she needs to cancel her hair appointments because of the strike.
+Eventually, Amy is able to calm down and explains her frustration that she had to switch to Pacelli Catholic School because she was being bullied at Austin High School, and they can’t go to church anymore.
+Amy confesses to Scott that the reason she came over was to tell his mom that she needs to cancel her hair appointments because of the strike.
 Amy felt like she needed to tell her face to face.
 They bond over the fact that all of the adults are changing their lives without asking the kids’ opinions.
 Scott thanks Amy for being brave enough to come and tell him mom face to face.

 In her living room, Cathy is ordering lots of pizzas and charging them to the P-9 account.
-She tried to get Jude to help her put cookies into baggies but they end up squabbling.
+She tried to get Jude to help her put cookies into baggies but they end up squabbling over who needs to do the laundry.
 Travis pops in to say goodbye.
 When asked where’s he’s going he says home, implying his father’s trailer.
 Jude asks him to take her along; Cathy objects.
 Travis has a date with Amy.
 Cathy inquires if he’ll date anyone else and expresses concern about Mr. Bolton.
-Travis tells her he’s not dating Mr. Bolton and leaves.
-Cathy catches Jude eating a cookie and scolds her since they’re for the P-9 support group meeting.
+Travis tells her he’s not dating Mr. Bolton and Cathy objects that he is only 19 and can’t be engaged.
+Travis points out that he is a year older than Cathy was when she got pregnant with him which causes her temper to erupt and Travis flies out the door.
+Cathy asks Jude to help check on the hotdogs in the crockpot.
+Jude exclaims that if she has to eat another hotdog she will die.
+Cathy scolds her for not appreciating the donated food or gifts they received for Christmas and encourages her to talk to Amy Bolton if she wants something different.
+Jude informs her mother that all she wants is her mother to do her laundry.
+Cathy agrees to do the laundry if Jude helps her package cookies for the P-9 strike.
+Jude asks to eat one but Cathy tells her that cookies are for people who work for them.
 Jude is perturbed that her mother expects her to work for the cookies she is giving them away to people who aren’t working.
 Cathy tries to explain the ways in which the P-9 folks are working on the protest but Jude insists that she is working at school, and at tennis practice, and learning how to do her laundry because she can’t rely on her mother anymore.
 This escalates the argument and Cathy loses her cool.
 Cathy states that if Jude could just help her put the cookies into baggies, it just might “keep me from walking into traffic.”
 Cathy continues ranting about how she needs help when she notices Rosa at the door.
 She’s come from the Union Hall with the news that P-9 rejected the new contracts from Hormel’s.
 Even though Hormel’s gave in to every one of the original demands, the P-9ers rejected the offer.
 However, the national union said they had to accept it.
 Because they didn’t accept it, they are now in sanctions from the parent union and their boycott is illegal.
 The P-9 union can’t continue to strike or get strike pay from the union.
 Cathy is shocked.
 Jude becomes excited and asks if this means everyone will be going back to work.
 Cathy becomes increasingly angry and insists that their fight has to be legal.
 She expresses frustration that the national union is siding with Hormel instead of the union.
 Cathy explains that she will not go back to work until all of their needs are met.
-Rosa informs everyone that Gunner is going back to work which causes Cathy to drop a sheet of cookies.
+Rosa informs everyone that Gunner is going back to work.

 Gunner approaches the noisy picket line.
 Trig asks if he forgot his sign.
 Gunner informs his brother that since the strike is now unsanctioned, it’s time to go back to work.
 Trig assures him that the strike won’t be over until the P-9ers give in.
 Travis steps in and encourages his dad to let his Uncle Gunner go to work.
 Trig insists that it isn’t about working, but about commitment, justice, and family.
 Gunner says his family deserves to eat but Trig calls him a rotten SCAB.
 Gunner asks to be let through and apologizes to his brother.
 After he shoulders past Trig, Trig spits where he walked and says “I don’t have a brother.”
 Trig pressures his son into taking a stand against Gunner which leads to Travis reluctantly spitting in Gunnar’s path.
 Travis apologizes to his father for the weak effort and apologizes to his uncle that he had to do that before walking away from the protest.
 Trig leads the picket line in another cheer.